-The Marco Institute is an internationally acclaimed center for the study of the history and culture of the early periods, from roughly 300 to 1700 C.E.
+The Marco Institute is an internationally acclaimed center for the study of the history and culture of the period from roughly 300 to 1700 C.E.
 With our rich schedule of lectures, workshops, and symposia; multiple fellowship opportunities for faculty and graduate students; graduate certificate and Summer Latin Program; and undergraduate major and minor, we pursue the research and teaching of the early periods at the highest levels.

 We hope you will take time to explore our site to learn more about our offerings, faculty, and history.
 We welcome inquiries about our programs and funding opportunities.
 Please contact the Marco offices at firstname.lastname@example.org.